tossinramen/animating-mondrian-art-inR/README.md

 #Data
-We will be creating our own data.
+We will be creating our own data for this project.